-The MedsCheck program is changing!
-Starting in July 2016, program enhancements including standardized documentation and tools will be introduced by the Ministry of Health and Long-Term Care (with formal implementation expected across all Ontario pharmacies by October 1, 2016.)
+The MedsCheck program has changed!
+In July 2016, program enhancements included standardized documentation and tools introduced by the Ministry of Health and Long-Term Care (with formal implementation expected across all Ontario pharmacies by October 1, 2016.)
 For more information on the revitalized program, and to access the resources provided by the Ministry, please visit their website.
 Updated documents will be added to the OPA website in the coming days.

 Determining Patient Eligibility

 * Eligible patients must be Ontario residents with a valid OHIP card